hellerve/blog/wip/Maps_Are_Everything.md

 ## `{{} {}}`

-Even deeper in the eldritch deeps lurk numbers.
+Even further in the eldritch deeps lurk numbers.
 They have a convenient way of being summoned through literals, but do not let their form deceive you: numbers are maps.